 Friday 5 November, 6:30pm

-A talk during our Elisabeth Frink ‘Man is an Animal’ exhibition.
+Talk and supper at the gallery during our Elisabeth Frink ‘Man is an Animal’ exhibition.
 Frink created much public art in her lifetime, a genre dominated by men.

 Public art adds enormous value to the cultural, aesthetic and economic vitality of a community.
 It is now a well-accepted principle of urban design that public art contributes to a community’s identity, fosters community pride and a sense of belonging, and enhances the quality of life for its residents and visitors.
 But with more and more public art, who decides and who commissions?